Resources

 1. Air seal your whole house, not just the windows.

-2. Upgrade your home’s insulation (especially in your attic), not just increase your home’s window insulation.
+1. Upgrade your home’s insulation (especially in your attic), not just increase your home’s window insulation with plastic film.

 Skip the plastic over windows.
-Get permanent fixes at no upfront cost.
+Get permanent fixes with a guarantee..

-Even if you’re a fan of winterizing your windows with shrink wrap (we know many homeowners who have used this method for years), they don’t solve the core issues that are causing your home to feel uncomfortable and waste energy.
+Even if you’re a fan of winterizing your windows with shrink-wrap (we know many homeowners who have used this method for years), that doesn’t solve the core issues that are causing your home to feel uncomfortable and waste energy.

-But at Sealed, we can help you fix these issues once and for all.
+But at Sealed, we can help you fix these issues—including those drafty windows—once and for all.

-Take our quick (and fun) quiz to see if your home qualifies.
-(Trust us, it will take us less time to complete this quiz than it does to unwrap the plastic cling-wrap of a window insulation kit.)
+Fill out our quick questionnaire to see if your home qualifies.
+(Trust us, it will take us less time to answer these questions than it does to unwrap the plastic cling-wrap of a window insulation kit.)

 May 20, 2022